veritrans/SNAP-Woocommerce/README.md

 #### Manual Instalation

-The manual installation method involves downloading our feature-rich plugin and uploading it to your webserver via your favourite FTP application..

-1. Download the plugin file to your computer and unzip it
+1. [Download](/archive/master.zip) the plugin from this repository.
+2. Extract the plugin, then rename the folder modules as **midtrans-woocommerce**
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
-3. Activate the plugin from the Plugins menu within the WordPress admin.
+3. Install & Activate the plugin from the Plugins menu within the WordPress admin panel.
+4. Go to menu **WooCommerce > Settings > Checkout > Midtrans**, fill the configuration fields.
+  * Fill **Title** with text button that you want to display to customer
+  * Select **Environment**, Sandbox is for testing transaction, Production is for real transaction
+  * Fill in the **client key** & **server key** with your corresonding [Midtrans account](https://my.veritrans.co.id/) credentials
+  * Note: key for Sandbox & Production is different, make sure you use the correct one.
+  * Other configuration are optional, you may leave it as is.

+### Midtrans MAP Configuration

+1. Login to your [Midtrans Acount](https://my.veritrans.co.id), select your environment (sandbox/production), go to menu `settings > configuration`
-4. Insert http://[your web]/?wc-api=WC_Gateway_Midtrans as your Payment Notification URL in your MAP
+  * Insert `http://[your web]/?wc-api=WC_Gateway_Midtrans` as your Payment Notification URL.
-5. Insert http://[your web]/?wc-api=WC_Gateway_Midtrans link as Finish/Unfinish/Error Redirect URL in your MAP configuration.
+  * Insert `http://[your web]/?wc-api=WC_Gateway_Midtrans` link as Finish/Unfinish/Error Redirect URL.

 #### Get help